anto-sch/interview-study/public/as-euler-study-part-1/assets/tutorial2.md

 "To be <mark style="background-color: #874fff88">allowed to buy alcohol in Germany</mark>, you must <mark style="background-color: #24CB7188">be of legal age</mark>.
 Anyone <mark style="background-color: #FF723788">under the age of 18</mark> is considered a <mark style="background-color: #24CB7188">minor</mark>.
 Anyone who is <mark style="background-color: #874fff88">allowed to buy alcohol in Germany</mark> must be <mark style="background-color: #FF723788">18 years of age or older</mark>."

 This cue is intended to help you reliably identify the if-then form of declarative sentences, even in cases where negations are present.
-In case an if-part or then-part is negated, the corresponding text is <mark stlye="text-decoration: underline">underlined</mark>.
+In case an if-part or then-part is negated, the corresponding text is <ins>underlined</ins>.

 ##### Second Type of Cue: Euler Diagrams